 Structural and mechanistic studies of RNA-mediated enteroviral genome replication

 Another major project in our lab focuses on understanding the structural basis of genome replication in enteroviruses.
-The enterovirus genus of the Picornaviridae family (one of the most prominent families of (+)-strand RNA viruses) comprises a class of pathogens that cause a wide variety of human diseases, ranging from the common cold to poliomyelitis, acute flaccid paralysis, and myocarditis.
-The genome replication in these viruses, which is essential for viral proliferation, occurs in two distinct steps: the synthesis of (-)-strand RNA using the genomic RNA as the template and then back synthesis of (+)-strand genomic RNA using the newly made (-)-strand RNA as the template.
-These processes depend on the conserved RNA structures that regulate the viral genome replication by recruiting the viral and the host proteins to form ribonucleoprotein (RNP) complexes and involve these RNPs for virological processes through non-canonical mechanisms.
-We aim to answer a pressing question regarding the replication in enteroviruses: how does an RNA structure-based strategy promote viral genome replication?
-Our lab’s approach to answering this question relies on the determination of high-resolution structures of the replication-linked RNAs (REPLRs) found in the viral (+)-strand genomes from seven different species of the enterovirus genus using Fab-chaperone-assisted X-ray crystallography recombinant expression, and purification of viral 3C, 3CD, 3D, 2C, cellular PCBP2, PABP, hnRNP C proteins; biochemical, biophysical, and structural characterization of the REPLR interactions with these viral and cellular proteins; and finally, determination of high-resolution structures of the REPLRs domains found in viral (-)-strands and RNP complexes form the same seven enteroviral species.
+The enterovirus genus of the Picornaviridae family (one of the most prominent families of (+) strand RNA viruses) comprises a class of pathogens that cause a wide variety of human diseases, ranging from the common cold to poliomyelitis, acute flaccid paralysis, and myocarditis.
+Genome replication in these viruses, which is essential for viral proliferation, occurs in two distinct steps: the synthesis of (-) strand RNA using the genomic RNA as the template, followed by the synthesis of (+) strand genomic RNA using the newly made (-) strand RNA as the template.
+These processes depend on conserved RNA structures that regulate viral genome replication by recruiting viral and host proteins to form ribonucleoprotein (RNP) complexes and involve these RNPs in virological processes through non-canonical mechanisms.
+We aim to answer a pressing question regarding replication in enteroviruses: how does an RNA structure-based strategy promote viral genome replication?
+Our lab’s approach to answering this question relies on determining high-resolution structures of the replication-linked RNAs (REPLRs) found in the viral (+) strand genomes from seven different species of the enterovirus genus using Fab-chaperone-assisted X-ray crystallography, recombinant expression, and purification of viral 3C, 3CD, 3D, 2C, cellular PCBP2, PABP, and hnRNP C proteins; biochemical, biophysical, and structural characterization of the REPLR interactions with these viral and cellular proteins; and finally, determination of high-resolution structures of the REPLR domains found in viral (-) strands and RNP complexes from the same seven enteroviral species.

 Structural studies of HIV-1 RRE and FSE

-The main objective of this project is to gain insights into the structural mechanisms underlying the nuclear export of HIV-1 RNA through the Rev Response Element (RRE) and the regulation of HIV-1 protein expression through the programmed ribosomal Frame-Shifting Element (FSE).
-To achieve this, our lab has employed Fab-assisted X-ray crystallography to determine high-resolution crystal structures of the HIV-1 RRE and FSE.
+The primary objective of this project is to gain insights into the structural mechanisms underlying nuclear export of HIV-1 RNA via the Rev Response Element (RRE) and the regulation of HIV-1 protein expression via the Programmed Ribosomal Frame-Shifting Element (FSE).
+To this end, our lab has used Fab-assisted X-ray crystallography to determine high-resolution crystal structures of the HIV-1 RRE and FSE.
 Combined with other biophysical and biochemical methods, our lab aims to understand how these RNAs interact with their protein partners to form functional ribonucleoprotein (RNP) complexes.

 Approaches for developing RNA crystallization chaperone modules and novel RNA imaging tools

-Among several biophysical methods, X-ray crystallography has been the most developed and most widely used method for determining the high-resolution structures of biomacromolecules, including RNA molecules.
-However, RNA structures represent only a tiny fraction of all deposited high-resolution structures in the protein data bank (PDB), underscoring the difficulties associated with RNA crystallography.
-We have developed RNA binding proteins, specifically synthetic antibodies (Fab fragments), as chaperones for RNA crystallization and structure determination.
-In addition to selecting RNA target-specific Fabs using phage display selection, we are interested in developing a suite of portable protein-RNA modules using in vitro selection that can be easily engineered into an RNA of interest as affinity tags, which would have applications in RNA crystallography as well as in RNA imaging and immunoprecipitation.
+Among several biophysical methods, X-ray crystallography has been the most widely used and best developed for determining high-resolution structures of biomacromolecules, including RNA molecules.
+However, RNA structures constitute only a tiny fraction of the high-resolution structures deposited in the Protein Data Bank (PDB), underscoring the challenges of RNA crystallography.
+We have developed RNA-binding proteins, specifically synthetic antibodies (Fab fragments), as chaperones for RNA crystallization and structure determination.
+In addition to selecting RNA target-specific Fabs using phage display, we are interested in developing a suite of portable protein-RNA modules via in vitro selection that can be easily engineered into an RNA of interest as affinity tags, with applications in RNA crystallography as well as in RNA imaging and immunoprecipitation.

-The outcomes of our research will provide insights into the mechanisms of fundamental biological processes and unlock ample opportunities for developing targeted therapeutics to treat genetic and infectious diseases.
+The outcomes of our research will provide insights into the mechanisms of fundamental biological processes and unlock ample opportunities to develop targeted therapeutics for genetic and infectious diseases.
 Moreover, a structural understanding of the landscape of RNA structures and mechanistic insights into how particular structural features enable biological function will be tremendously valuable for developing algorithms to predict new RNA structures using bioinformatics and computational tools.